ye-olde-jack/NFG/content/2. The World/Rat's Nest Tavern.md

 #location #Drakkenheim

 Within [[Drakkenheim]] and south of Shepherd's Way lies a tavern, where a colony of Ratlings has apparently grown.
+Prior residence of the Rat Prince and his coterie of rodent supplicants, though after a visit from the party something else may grow in their absence...